Asanas Guide - Align With the Divine | Sadhguru

 Exploring the fundamentals

 Even to shave themselves, a whole lot of men cut their faces.
 I have seen people bleeding in the face because they want to cut themselves close and it gets closer than planned.
 Understanding the fundamentals, grasping as to how your mind functions, does not come from an intellectual analysis – it is an exploration.
 What you need to do is, hold your body in one posture, and see your mind functions in a certain way.
 Hold your body in another posture, and see your mind functions in a different way.
+When you do your asanas, you explore the nature of your body and your mind.

 Hatha Yoga is preparatory